datalayer/jupyter-ui/jep/README.md

 The deliverable will be the creation of a `ui-components` repository providing accessible and themed widgets fully compatible with React.js, without blocking usage by other popular frontend technologies.

+The components will target basic visual functions like buttons, drop-down... and will not deliver higher-level components like a usable `Cell`, or a collection of cells showing a basic `Notebook` connected to a running Kernel.
+Such components are for example available in the [Jupyter React](https://github.com/datalayer/jupyter-react) and would demand further discussion around global state, reactivity, connection to the services hosted on a server...

 On top of those components, extended functionalities on `reactivity` and `collaboration` are also discussed here.
 But they are out-of-scope for the deliverable.
 However, it makes sense to discuss those last aspects in this document in relation to [Jupyter Widgets](https://github.com/jupyter-widgets) and the current JupyterLab [real time collaboration](https://jupyterlab.readthedocs.io/en/stable/user/rtc.html) features.

 The fundamental components are built on the [FAST framework](https://www.fast.design/) that follow [WCAG 2.1](https://www.w3.org/WAI/standards-guidelines/wcag/), are [W3C spec-compliant](https://www.w3.org/TR/wai-aria-1.2) and use the [W3C interaction models](https://www.w3.org/TR/wai-aria-practices-1.2/) when available.